Public Health (DrPH)

 (please click here for more detailed information)

 - Official TOEFL or IELTS scores sent by testing agency to “University of Georgia”

 - World Education Services (WES): You must provide any WES evaluations as part of your SOPHAS application.
-You may refer to this link for further information about sending your WES report.

 - Certificate of Finances (COF) form